aptitudetechnology/Aventory/README.md

 To ensure your machine is ready for development, make sure that your machine is ready for Laravel development.
 This is not ready for public deployment.
 If you prefer to work on a virtual machine please made sure it has a desktop interface such as Xubuntu https://xubuntu.org/

-This can easy be setup to remote in using X2go which does not support the Gnome version used in Ubuntu.
-XFCE is a nigh light window manager for use on your server.
+This can easy be setup to remote in using X2Go which does not support the Gnome version used in Ubuntu.
+XFCE is a nice and light window manager for use on your server.
 You can open a web browser such as firefox in XCFE and view the application from http://localhost

 **From the Laravel Docs:**